-Brevard Family Partnership offers a large continuum of flexible support services through a variety of providers.

-Often called "Flex Support" these providers are contracted with Brevard Family Partnership to provide an array of services.
-The Brevard Family Partnership Provider Network provides services to families, flexibly and individually, that are tailored to meet the needs of the child or children and family.
+Brevard C.A.R.E.S. offers a continuum of flexible support services.
+Often called "Flex Support" these providers are contracted with Brevard C.A.R.E.S. to provide an array of services.
+The Brevard C.A.R.E.S. network provides services to families flexibly and individually tailored to meet the needs of the child or children and family.
 Services that are predetermined and prescribed in a "one-size-fits-all" approach are bundled.
 Bundled services are not flexible or responsive to the changing needs of the family.
-In the Brevard Family Partnership model, services are unbundled and specific to the family being served.
+In the Brevard C.A.R.E.S. model, services are unbundled and specific to the family being served.

-This means that each service request is customized, based on the family need and centrally authorized by Care Coordinators who have "real-time" access to services and community resources as alternatives to "paid" services.
-The frequency and duration of services are authorized by the team and reauthorized, as needed, during the ongoing Family Team Conferences and Utilization Reviews, which are scheduled according to acuity for close monitoring.
-This promotes efficient use and maximization of resources that tailors the level and type of support as progress or needs indicate.
-Restructured payment methodologies and authorizations, and centralized, flexible, fund management will ensure all available alternative funding streams and community resources are accessed.
-Brevard Family Partnership has executed contracts and rate agreements with a variety of providers to offer the following services:
+This means that each service request is customized based on the family need and centrally authorized by Care Coordinators who have "real-time" access to services and community resources as alternatives to "paid" services.
+The frequency and duration of services are authorized by the team and reauthorized, as needed, during the ongoing Family Team Conference/Utilization Review, which is scheduled according to acuity for close monitoring.
+This promotes efficient use and maximization of resources that tailors the level and type of support as progress or need indicates.
+Restructured payment methodologies and authorizations, and centralized flexible fund management ensure all available alternative funding streams and community resources are accessed.

+Brevard C.A.R.E.S. has executed contracts and rate agreements with a variety of providers to offer the following services: